davidhozic/discord-advertisement-framework/docs/source/guide/core/autoresponder.rst

     :animate: fade-in-slide-down

     Logical operations are used to combine multiple text matching operations, as well as other nested logical operations.
-They themselves, do not match the text inside a message.
+Themselves, they do not match the text inside a message.
-    They accept a list of operants (logical operations / matching operations).

     .. dropdown:: :class:`~daf.responder.logic.and_`
       :animate: fade-in-slide-down
       :icon: x

-      Represents a logical AND operation.
+      Represents a logical *AND* operation.
-      :class:`~daf.responder.logic.and_` evaluates to true when all of the operants inside are evaluate to true.
+      :class:`~daf.responder.logic.and_` evaluates to true when all of the operants inside evaluate to true.

       For example, if we write: